KiranBiju19/8086-Microprocessor-Tool-kit-Simulator/README.md

 Improving Flag Handling: Update flags in each operation as per 8086 behavior.

-Future Enhancements
+- **Future Enhancements**

-String Manipulation Instructions: Add support for MOVS, LODS, STOS.
+  -  String Manipulation Instructions: Add support for MOVS, LODS, STOS.

-Control Flow Instructions: Implement JMP, CALL, RET, and conditional jumps.
+  -  Control Flow Instructions: Implement CALL and RET.

-Interactive User Input: Allow users to input instructions at runtime.
+  -  Iteractive User Input: Allow users to input instructions at runtime.

-Contributing
+- **Contributing**

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the simulator.
+Feel free to connect me for any doubts

 License